jamaps/red_light_cameras_toronto/README.md

     var campoints = { geojson_data }

-8 - Create map icon for camera locations and load data into the map with the .js file using L.geoJson
+8 - Create a map icon for camera locations and load data into the map with the .js file using L.geoJson

-9 - Set the bounds of the map and add a title to the map.
+9 - Set the bounds and add a title to the map.

 10 - Add attribution as a separate div at the bottom of the map.

 11 - Use CSS to style and fit both divs into a single page view without a scroll bar

-    #map { height: calc(100vh - 17px); }
+    #map { height: calc(100vh - 16px); }
     #footer { height: 16px; }

 12 - Style the map (font, colours, etc.)